pascale-gordon-08/COMP3901_Bookworm/README.md

     pip install -r requirements.txt
     flask --app app --debug run
     ```
-    #### In Case of Script Error
+    ### In Case of Script Error

     If an error occurs that looks like this --> “...cannot be loaded because running scripts is disabled on this system” follow these steps.

         1. Open start and search powershell and run it as administrator
         2. If already at \WINDOWS\system32 you may enter this command --> Set-ExecutionPolicy RemoteSigned
         2.b.
-(Skip if you were already at \WINDOWS\system32) To navigate to system32 enter the following then proceed with step 2.
+(Skip if already at \WINDOWS\system32) To navigate to system32 enter the following then proceed with this section's step 2.
             --> cd \
             --> cd .\Windows\System32\
         3. Enter Y to accept
-            4. Go back to your terminal where you received the error and re-enter your last command.
+        4. Go back to your terminal where you received the error and re-enter the last command that was typed before you got the error.

-6. Click on http://127.0.0.1:8080 or copy and paste it in your browser to view the webpage.
+6. Click on the address that looks like this --> http://127.0.0.1:8080 or copy and paste it in your browser to view the webpage.
     ```
     To stop the server at anytime you can press 'ctrl c' .
 That would re-enable typing commands.
-    -->Additionally to run the server again just type the command at step'4.d.' again.
+    Additionally, to run the server again just type the command 'flask --app app --debug run' again.
    ```